quaderno/quaderno-api/source/includes/_estimates.md

 Valid file extensions are `pdf`, `txt`, `jpeg`, `jpg`, `png`, `xml`, `xls`, `doc`, `rtf` and `html`.
 Any other format will stop estimate creation and return a `422 Unprocessable Entity` error.

-## Read: Get and filter all estimates
+## Retrieve: Get and filter all estimates

 > `GET /estimates.json`